ddmitov/perl-executing-browser/README.md

 * Can execute CGI scripts locally in a serverless mode, feeding them from standard forms using CGI protocol GET and POST methods.
 * Can execute long-running scripts - i.e. scripts running for arbitrary long time.
 Output can be displayed in the same or in a new window.
 * Can load Perl modules from a custom directory when they are not installed system-wide using PERLLIB environment variable.
 These modules are available for all scripts executed in serverless mode, as well as for all scripts executed by the local webserver (Mongoose).
+* Any version of Perl/Python/PHP can be selected for local execution of scripts in the INI file.
+User can make a session-wide selection of Perl/Python/PHP versions by clicking a special URL.
+* Several absolute or relative path directories can be added to the PATH environment variable of every locally executed script.
 **Networking:**
 * Can start local webserver and load scripts and pages from localhost.
 Mongoose 5.1 webserver with an URI handler that can stop the server is used.
-* Can ping local and remote web servers and notify when network connectivity is lost.
-Local webserver is automatically restarted if accidentally terminated.
+* Can ping local and remote web servers.
+Local webserver is automatically restarted, if accidentally terminated.
 Local webserver is shut down simultaneously with the browser.
-* Can load a predefined website in the same or in a new window and be used as a site-specific browser or client for a web service.
+* Can load a predefined website in the same or in a new window and be used as a site-specific browser or a client for a web service.
 **Local filesystem:**
 * Can open single file or folder on the local file system by clicking special URLs.
 Any locally executed script has access to environment variables FILE_TO_OPEN and FOLDER_TO_OPEN.
 * Can open local documents using default applications and start user-specified programs.
 **Development goodies:**
 * WebKit Web Inspector can be invoked from context menu.
 * Local scripts and pages can be edited in external editor using context menu entry.
 * Can interact with the built-in Perl debugger (Linux and Mac for now).
 An arbitrary Perl script can be selected by clicking special URLs and separate output from three debugger commands can be displayed in the browser.
 These commands are: "Show module versions", "List subroutine names" and "List Variables in Package".
+Different version of Perl can be selected for every debugger session.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
+* Extensive logging in a file or files of all debugging messages, giving information for every aspect of the browser and the execution of local scripts.
 **Configuration & usability:**
 * Configurable from INI file.
+* Browser root folder can be any folder and this is configurable from INI file.
 * Can print current page by clicking a special URL.
 * Browser can also be closed by clicking a special URL.
 * Rebrandable - program icon can be changed without recompilation, user agent can also be changed.